This was Assembly life...

-A visit to an Assembly for Sunday morning worship seemed to confirm this impression, with the hour of high-volume congregational singing (much like this) and extemporaneous prayer, the Lord's supper every week, and several messages.
+A visit to an Assembly for Sunday morning worship seemed to confirm this impression, with the hour of high-volume congregational singing and extemporaneous prayer, the Lord's supper every week, and several messages.
 The Holy Spirit was perceived to lead the meetings directly and spontaneously, not limited to a pre-printed bulletin.

 The zeal was not limited to Sundays.
 Every aspect of life was loaded with meaning as it exemplified "the Heavenly Vision".
 The result of these high aspirations was a very pressured schedule.
 The weekly schedule varied somewhat among Assemblies, but the following weekly schedule in the Fullerton Assembly in the 1980's was fairly typical.

 Sunday began the week with "All day for the Lord," from 9 a. m. to 6 p.m. and sometimes even as late as 9 p. m. if there were a special fellowship.
 Leading Brothers met for several hours in the evening.

 Monday and Tuesday nights were "free", so they were used for weekly house meetings, visitation, discipling (mentoring), special ministries, stewardships (chores), etc.

 Wednesday evening was chapter summary Bible study (an inductive method which required preparation beforehand) from 7 p.m. till 9:00 p.m.
 Most of the weekly meetings also had a fifteen minute prayer meeting (called pre-prayer) before the actual meeting began.

 Thursday evening was the weekly prayer meeting, 7 p.m. till 9:30 p.m.